Politics of Qatar: Foreign relations

+There were some allegations on Qatar for supporting rebels group in Syria and association with al- Nusra front also persisted in country's profile for a long time.
+However, the Public Policy and Democracy studies research think tank recognized the nation for its execution of current peace against conflicts strategies and policy upgrades.
+Other discoveries from the research claimed that Qatar supported the US against the Assad government.
+Additionally, the nation supported efforts to mediate a conflict-ending political transition in Syria.
+In March 2021, Qatar, Russia, and Turkey also started a different track of talks on the Syrian peace process.

 The government and royal family of Qatar funds the Al Jazeera television network.
 The Emir of Qatar Sheikh Hamad bin Khalfia provided a loan of QAR 500 million (USD 137 million) to start the channel.
 The network has been accused of being biased and taking an active role in the affairs of other countries specifically during the Arab Spring in 2011.
 Numerous countries have complained about allegedly biased reporting in support of Qatar policy.
-On 11 January 2015,The Week published a report in which,Al jazeera network was revealed to be non biased and non terrorist network.
+On 11 January 2015, The Week published a report in which,Al jazeera network was revealed to be non biased and non terrorist network.

 Most of the developed countries (plus Brunei and Indonesia) are exempt from visa requirements.
 Citizens of exempted countries can also request a joint visa that allows them to travel to Oman as well.

 Qatar is member of ABEDA, AFESD, AL, AMF, ESCWA, FAO, G-77, GCC, IAEA, IBRD, ICAO, ICRM, IDB, IFAD, IFRCS, IHO (pending member), ILO, IMF, International Maritime Organization, Inmarsat, Intelsat, Interpol, IOC, ISO (correspondent), ITU, NAM, OAPEC, OIC, OPCW, UN, UNCTAD, UNESCO, UNIDO, UPU, WCO, WHO, WIPO, WMO, and WTO.

 Qatar may suffer significant geopolitical losses if there is a global transition to renewable energy.
 It is ranked 152 out of 156 countries in the index of Geopolitical Gains and Losses after energy transition (GeGaLo).

+In September, 2014.
+QFFD contributed in enhancing stability for Syrian refugees.
+Qatar Charity facilitated access to quality education through the rehabilitation of 6 Formal schools in Turkey, Gaziantep, Urfa, Kilis, targeting a total number of 13,540 beneficiaries and 12,860 girls and boys.

+On July 10, 2017, according to documents obtained by Al Arabiya, Qatar agreed to quit supporting the Muslim Brotherhood.
+In order to avoid undermining relations with the Gulf, it also removed non-citizens from Qatar and refused to provide shelter to anyone from a GCC nation.